The 2025 Review of the Victorian Curriculum and Assessment Authority

 The Lead Reviewer is being supported by a specialist team from a third-party organisation with governance, project management and organisational design expertise, together with administrative support sourced by the Department of Education.

-At the Minister for Education’s request, the Secretary of the Department of Education has established an Independent Monitor to provide advice and assurance regarding the Victorian Curriculum and Assessment Authority’s (VCAA) end-to-end preparation and delivery of the 2025 Victorian Certificate of Education (VCE) examinations, including compliance with legislative obligations and published guidelines.
+At the Minister for Education’s request, the Secretary of the Department of Education has established an Independent Monitor to provide advice and assurance regarding the Victorian Curriculum and Assessment Authority’s (VCAA) end-to-end preparation and delivery of the Victorian Certificate of Education (VCE) examinations, including compliance with legislative obligations and published guidelines.
 The role is being carried out by Margaret Crawford PSM.

 Scope

-• Exam writing
+- Exam writing and production.

-• Any other relevant processes.
+- Any other relevant processes.

-The focus will be on assuring that the VCAA’s protocols and processes for each of the above stages as outlined in published guidelines and legislative obligations are clearly defined and being implemented with fidelity, and appropriate risk procedures are in place.
+The focus will be on assuring that the VCAA’s protocols and processes for each of the above stages as outlined in published guidelines and legislative obligations are being implemented with fidelity, and appropriate risk procedures are in place.
+Examinations for all VCE subjects are within scope, including both written and performance examinations.

 Matters that are out of scope for the Independent Monitor include:

-• the design and development of VCE study designs
+- the design and development of VCE study designs.

-• the quality/merits of individual items included in examinations, as the focus is on the VCAA’s processes.
+- the quality/merits of individual items included in examinations, as the focus is on the VCAA’s processes.

 Approach